farhiongit/farhiongit.github.io/README.md

 Therefore, I'm more into books that focus on concepts that technical aspects:

-- The C language - K&R
+- The C Programming Language, Second Edition - Kernighan, Brian W. & Ritchie, Dennis M. - 1988
 - Introduction to Programming Using SML - Hansen, Michael - 1999
 - The Annotated Turing - Petzold, Charles - 2008
 - Facts and Fallacies of Software Engineering - Glass, Robert L. - 2002
 - Smalltalk 80: The Language - Goldberg, Adele and Robson, David - 1989
+- Programming with POSIX Threads" - Butenhof, David R. - 1997
+- Modern C++ Design: Generic Programming and Design Patterns Applied - Alexandrescu, Andrei - 2001

 ### OOP

 I started to learn object-oriented programming with an early version of [C++ Annotations](http://www.icce.rug.nl/documents/cplusplus/) by Frank B. Brokken.
 It is clear and focuses on concepts rather than recipes.

 Smalltalk is a purely object-oriented conceptual language.
-Pharo is a good implementation of a variant of Smalltalk.
+[Pharo](https://www.pharo.org/web/) is a good implementation of a variant of Smalltalk.

 ### Functional programming

 SML and Haskell are purely functional languages.
 So they are great to learn the concepts (a.k.a "everything is recursive") of functional programming without the burden of more general languages.

+[https://learnyouahaskell.com](https://learnyouahaskell.com) is a good resource to get started.

 ### Generic programming